jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 This section details the example configuration of an OpenID client using Typescript and the [JSO client](https://www.npmjs.com/package/jso):

 - `client_id` : The client id is a string to uniquely identify your client when making calls to the OIDC provider.
-- `client_secret`: The client secret is used to authenticate the client to OIDC Provider.
+- `client_secret`: The client secret is used to authenticate the client to OIDC provider.
 - `redirect_uri`: This URL defines the location where the OIDC Provider should redirect the user after the authentication flow is finished.
 - (optional) `name`: This optional attribute defines the name of the entity displayed when logging in.
 - (optional) `logo` : This optional attribute defines the image that will appear when user is logging in.